 Use Lighting to Set the Mood in Your Garden

-When the night rolls in and you want to carry on enjoying your garden, lighting is important.
+When the night rolls in and you want to carry on enjoying using your garden then the choice of lighting in your garden is important.
 You can use lights to set the mood, and there are so many different options available.
 You can place candles on your table, string fairy lights around the trees, use spike lights to illuminate a pathway and use strip lights to highlight the stairs to your deck.
 Here are some of the most unique ways to use lighting in your garden:

 Whether you prefer metal or paper, hanging lanterns is the perfect way to create an atmosphere in the garden.
 Although the origins of lanterns began in the Victorian age as a way of lighting the streets, they are now a staple of modern garden lighting.
 You will be able to find lanterns in every colour, shape and size.
 If you have lots of greenery in your garden, a brightly coloured lantern adds a fun element.